JackSzwergold/Writing/arcade_game_diary/index.md

 #### Berzerk (1980)

-The first time I played *Berzerk* was in this discount store on Brighton Beach Avenue that was eventually called *Bertas* but had some generic sounding discount store name.
+The first time I played *Berzerk* was in this discount store on Brighton Beach Avenue—near Coney Island Avenue—that was eventually called *Bertas* but had some generic sounding discount store name when I played this game there.
 It was weird since they spread out a few arcade games to wherever they could plug one in.
 And *Berzerk* was facing the far wall away from the windows—where other arcade games were setup—and away from the main entrance.

 #### Bite Monster (Pac-Man clone) (1980)